AcademySoftwareFoundation/opencue.io/content/blog/news/gsoc-2020-cloud-plugin.md

 3. [AWS integration](https://github.com/AcademySoftwareFoundation/OpenCue/issues/774) for the cloud plugin.

 4. Better integration with the MonitorHosts plugin: [Cloud group source for MonitorHosts plugin](https://github.com/AcademySoftwareFoundation/OpenCue/issues/775).

+---

+>Please feel free to contact [opencue-user@lists.aswf.io](opencue-user@lists.aswf.io) if you have any questions/feedback about this work.